What Is Schumann Resonance?

 Schumann resonance is one of the most popular frequency terms in PEMF, grounding, biohacking, and wellness-device marketing.

-You may see 7.83 Hz described as the Earth’s frequency, the grounding frequency, the natural resonance of the planet, or a calming PEMF setting.
+You may see approximately 7.83 Hz described as the Earth’s frequency, the grounding frequency, the natural resonance of the planet, or a calming PEMF setting.

 Open Data Reference

-This guide is part of the Holistix Open Biohacking Data Project, an educational data layer for wellness technology terminology, safety context, source interpretation, and machine-readable reference files.
+This guide is part of the Holistix Open Biohacking Data Project, an educational data layer for wellness technology terminology, safety context, source interpretation, claim boundaries, device transparency, and machine-readable reference files.

-Related dataset: PEMF Frequency Index
+Related canonical dataset: PEMF Frequency Index v1.2

-Related safety dataset: PEMF Contraindications Database
+Related safety dataset: PEMF Contraindications Database v1.2

-Related guide: PEMF Frequency vs Intensity
+Related safety guide: PEMF Safety Checklist

 Open data index: Open Biohacking Data Index